What Are Condoms?

 - A female condom is inserted into the vagina.
 It has a flexible ring at either end.
 One end is closed and goes into the vagina; the other end is open and the ring sits outside the opening of the vagina.
-The female condoms now available are made from materials safe for people with latex allergies.
+Female condoms are made from materials safe for people with latex allergies.

 How Do Condoms Work?

 Condoms work by keeping semen (the fluid that contains sperm) from entering the vagina.
 The male condom is placed on the penis when it becomes erect.
 It is unrolled all the way to the base of the penis while holding the tip of the condom to leave some extra room at the end.
 This creates a space for semen after ejaculation and makes it less likely that the condom will break.

 After the male ejaculates, he should hold the condom at the base of the penis as he pulls out of the vagina.
 He must do this while the penis is still erect.
 This prevents the condom from slipping off when he gets soft, which could let sperm enter the vagina.